Mirza Ghalib (film): Plot

 On his way home, he hears a woman singing one of his own ghazals.
 The singer is Moti Begum (Suraiya), daughter of a retired tawaif (Durga Khote).
 Moti is mad about Ghalib's poetry, and even about the man himself, even though she has no idea what her favourite poet looks like.
 Ghalib, delighted that someone likes his poetry, knocks on Moti's door and is admitted.
 Ghalib is awestruck not just by her enthusiasm for his ghazals but also by her beauty, and addresses her as Chaudhvin Begum (chaudhvin means "full moon").
 When he realises she does not know that he is Ghalib, he teases her by deprecating Ghalib's poetry.
 Moti, of course, leaps to her hero's defence and literally shoos the unexpected guest from her house.
 Right on Ghalib's heels (in fact, bumping into the poet in the doorway) comes another visitor to Moti's house: the Kotwal.
 He has just returned from the mushaira at the fort, bringing with him the transcript of the Ghalib ghazal he'd heard there.
 He hands over the ghazal to a grateful Moti, and astonishes her by identifying her recent guest as Ghalib himself.

 A few days later, Ghalib comes across yet another person singing one of his ghazals.
-This time, it is a poor mendicant who, when questioned, tells Ghalib that Moti Begum teaches him these ghazals so that he can sing them to earn a few paisas.
+This time, it is a poor mendicant called Hafiz miyan (Tanveer Farooqui) who, when questioned, tells Ghalib that Moti Begum teaches him these ghazals so that he can sing them to earn a few paisas.
 Ghalib, ego well fuelled, goes off to Moti Begum's house once again, and is welcomed with much ecstatic gushing by the woman, who has now taken to calling herself Chaudhvin Begum.
 She is shy and demure; he is soulful.
 But Chaudhvin Begum is just one aspect of Ghalib's somewhat troubled life.
 He may be a great poet, but that greatness is no enough to keep the wolves from the door.
-One somewhat benevolent wolf is the moneylender Mathuradas (Mukri) to whom Ghalib owes a large sum of money.
+One somewhat benevolent wolf is the moneylender Lala Mathuradas (Mukri) to whom Ghalib owes a large sum of money.
 Mathuradas comes by every now and then, asking for the debt to be cleared; but Ghalib always manages to fob him off.